-The NYT runs Akimbo set-top box.
-The device purports to offer video-on-demand, but it seems there’s no video to speak of, and few viewers demand the patchwork of restrictions on viewing or saving what there is.
+The NYT runs a scathing review of the new Akimbo set-top box.
+The device purports to offer video-on-demand, but it seems there's no video to speak of, and few viewers demand the patchwork of restrictions on viewing or saving what there is.

 To make matters worse, the rental terms are different for every show.
 Some are free.
 (Akimbo says 40 percent are free, but that tally includes movie trailers, video blogs, two-minute CNN snippets and other free stuff from the Web.)
 The rest cost 50 cents to $5; pornographic movies are $10 (parental controls are available).
 Some stay on your hard drive forever, some self-destruct after 7 or 30 days, and some give you only a two-day window to watch.